Get your FREE Sourdough Starter Cheat Sheet → Subscribe now!

 Description

-The trick to this easy, grilled, garlic-rubbed sourdough bruschetta is to marinate the fresh tomatoes and basil for maximum flavor.
+The trick to this easy, grilled, garlic-rubbed sourdough bread bruschetta is to marinate the fresh tomatoes and basil for maximum flavor.

 Ingredients